Hyper-Dimensional Fingerprints as Molecular Representations

 \section{Results}

-In this section we present the results of various computational experiments and ablation studies meant to evaluate the performance of the proposed hyperdimensional fingerprints in molecular property prediction tasks.
+In this section we present the results of various computational experiments and ablation studies meant to evaluate the performance of the proposed HDF representation in molecular property prediction tasks.
 We compare HDF against traditional Morgan fingerprints and other fingerprint methods implemented in the cheminformatics library RDKit \cite{landrum2006rdkit} to show their competitive performance across a variety of different property prediction tasks.